Norm Foster (playwright)

 Norman Foster, OC (born February 14, 1949) is a Canadian playwright, considered to be Canada's most produced playwright.
+Foster has frequently been referred to as Canada's version of Neil Simon due to his prolific resume of life situation comedy.
 Foster discovered his talents as a playwright in Fredericton, New Brunswick, while he was working as host of a popular morning radio show.
-He accompanied a friend (Peter Spurway) to an audition, and landed his first acting job, as Elwood P. Dowd in Harvey, without ever having even seeing a play.
+He accompanied a friend (Peter Spurway) to an audition, and landed his first acting job, as Elwood P. Dowd in Harvey, without ever having even seen a play.
 Intrigued with the theatre, he set his pen to paper and wrote his first play titled Sinners.